-Three studies have shown that the colourful Mediterranean Diet, or Rainbow Diet, can reduce the risk of Type-2 diabetes, by up to 50 per cent and is better than the standard low fat diet offered by doctors.
+The PREDIMED study has shown that the colourful Mediterranean Diet, or Rainbow Diet, can reduce the risk of Type-2 diabetes, by up to 50 per cent and is better than the standard low fat diet offered by doctors.

 The research was conducted as a part of a large scale cardiovascular project – PREDIMED – amongst people with a high cardiovascular risk, and was a three arm, randomised trial involving almost 500 people.
 The subjects were all in middle age or older.